mschaszberger/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

     }
 }
 ```
+> Note: Your destination regex must include a table group, but the rest of the groups are optional.
+The table group is
+> needed in order for the cloud function to determine the table prefix of GCS data files.
+It uses the table prefix
+> as the prefix path for the `_backlog` directory when performing ordered loads.

+A destination table specified in a load.json config file takes precedence over a table
+matched by the destination regex group.

 ### Dealing with Different Naming Conventions in the Same Bucket
 In most cases, it would be recommended to have separate buckets / deployment